Why did we create this toolkit?

 While native bees do most of the pollination, there also are many other pollinators: butterflies, moths, other insects, and bats.
 The Mass Audubon Society provides a brief introduction to those other pollinators.

-What can I do to support our local pollinators?
+What can I do to bring our local pollinators to my garden?

 - Plant native plants.